aosabook/500lines/event-web-framework/event-web-framework.markdown

 [^eventbased]: This nomenclature is a bit confusing, and has its origin in early operating-systems research.
 It refers to how communication is done between multiple concurrent processes.
 In a thread-based system, communication is done through a synchronized resource such as shared memory.
 In an event-based system, processes generally communicate through a queue where they post items that describe what they have done or what they want done, which is maintained by our single thread of execution.
 Since these items generally describe desired or past actions, they are referred to as 'events'.

 Since we are only managing a single thread, we don't have to worry as much about protecting shared resources from simultaneous access.
 However, we do have a unique problem of our own in this model.
 Since our single thread is working on all in-flight requests at once, we must make sure that it __never blocks__.
 Blocking on any connection blocks the entire server from making progress on any other request.
-We have to be able to move on to another client if the current one can't be serviced further, and we need to be able to do so in a manner that doesn't throw out all of the work done so far.[^crawler]
+We have to be able to move on to another client if the current one can't be serviced further, and we need to be able to do so in a manner that doesn't throw out the work done so far.[^crawler]

 [^crawler]: See \aosachapref{s:crawler} for another take on this problem.